 The Reach Up Program uses a case management model to provide services to participating families.
 A case manager is assigned to each participating family as soon as the family begins to receive financial assistance.
-Using case management, the department provides participating families with services, including assessment, information, referrals, and assistance in the preparation and implementation of a family development plan (FDP), with the goal of helping the family achieve self-sufficiency through unsubsidized employment.
-DCF contracts with entities with special expertise to provide case management services to teenage parents and participants with significant barriers to obtaining employment.
-DCF contracts with entities with special expertise to provide services.
+Using case management, the department provides participating families with services, including assessment, information, referrals, and assistance in the preparation and implementation of a Family Development Plan (FDP), with the goal of helping the family achieve self-sufficiency through unsubsidized employment.
+DCF contracts with entities with special expertise to provide job coaching and job development services.